 - Avoid greasy or spicy foods. - Sip liquids slowly to stay hydrated. - Eat small meals and snacks throughout the day.
-Don't miss a meal - going hungry can make your nausea worse. - Have protein every time you eat to help settle your stomach, such as adding shredded cheese to soup or omelet and having peanut butter with an apple. - Try eating some crackers, dry toast, pretzels or breadsticks throughout the day.

-- Open a window or turn on a fan for fresh air. - Note when you eat and how you feel, like before or after treatment.
+Don't miss a meal - going hungry can make your nausea worse. - Try eating some crackers, dry toast, pretzels or breadsticks throughout the day. - Open a window or turn on a fan for fresh air. - Note when you eat and how you feel, like before or after treatment.
 You may learn that you have less nausea when you eat a light snack before treatment. - Rest after you eat.
 Sit up or recline with your head raised up. - Let your care team know you're experiencing nausea.
 They can recommend and prescribe medications to help manage.